jannmacutay/jannmacutay/README.md

 3. Film making
 4. Leadership

-I always look forward on new opportunities to improve myself and for career fulfillment.
+I always look forward to new opportunities to improve myself and for career fulfillment.

 Projects:
 1. EXDISHA